What are HTTP Requests?

 HTTP’s lifetime is simple,

-- The process of establishing a connection between a client and a server is done by a process called a 3-way handshake.
-Firstly, our first handshake is executed by our client sending a SYN (synchronization) segment request to our server so as to tell the server that it wants to connect to the server.
-Now if we have a valid request our server also sends a SYN+ACK(acknowledgment) request back to our client(The ACK part is for telling that it accepts the SYN request by our client to create a connection over which client can send data, The SYN part is because the server also wants to create a connection over which it can send data to the client so essentially trying to create a DUPLEX connection).In response to the servers SYN request now in turn our client sends an ACK request and voila our connection is established
+• The process of establishing a connection between a client and a server is done by a process called a 3-way handshake.
+Firstly, our first handshake is executed by our client sending an SYN (synchronization) segment request to our server so as to tell the server that it wants to connect to the server.
+Now if we have a valid request, our server also sends an SYN+ACK(acknowledgment) request back to our client (The ACK part is for telling that it accepts the SYN request by our client to create a connection over which the client can send data, The SYN part is because the server also wants to create a connection over which it can send data to the client so essentially trying to create a DUPLEX connection).In response to the servers SYN request now, in turn, our client sends an ACK request, and voila, our connection is established.

-- Now, our local system will make a call to the domain name service which converts the domain name to an IP address.
+• Now, our local system will make a call to the domain name service, which converts the domain name to an IP address.

 DNS Resolution

-For those of you who don’t know about how domains work - websites are generally deployed on a server, and the webpages are served to the users on an IP address, say 148.168.14.2.
-It is obviously difficult to remember the IP for each website, so we have domain names, as in requestly.io, google.com.
+For those of you who don’t know about how domains work – websites are generally deployed on a server, and the webpages are served to the users on an IP address, say 148.168.14.2.
+It is obviously difficult to remember the IP for each website, so we have domain names, such as requestly.io and google.com.
 These domains correspond to a specific IP address.
 So, when a user hits requestly.io on the browser, the local device finds out the IP address corresponding to it and fetches the pages from that IP address.

-- Let’s get back to the HTTP lifecycle.
-Once it knows our IP address it will try to connect to our port and if everything is good, we will be connected.
+• Let’s get back to the HTTP lifecycle.
+Once it knows our IP address it will try to connect to our port, and if everything is good, we will be connected.
 This entire process is similar to someone ordering food and getting a reply from the kitchen if the dish is available or not.

 Terminating a HTTP Request

-- Graceful close - Clients will wait for the peer on the other side of the connection to close its output channels before gracefully closing their own output channels.
-The connection can be completely terminated without the possibility of a reset if both parties have finished notifying one another that they won't be sending any more data (i.e., closing output channels).
+• Graceful close – Clients will wait for the peer on the other side of the connection to close its output channels before gracefully closing their own output channels.
+The connection can be completely terminated without the possibility of a reset if both parties have finished notifying one another that they won’t be sending any more data (i.e., closing output channels).

-- Full and half close - Here, one or both of the TCP input and output channels can be closed by an application.
-A TCP connection's input and output channels are both closed by the close() socket operation.
-This is referred to as a "full close."
+• Full and half close – Here, one or both of the TCP input and output channels can be closed by an application.
+A TCP connection’s input and output channels are both closed by the close() socket operation.
+This is referred to as a “full close.”
 To shut down the input or output channel separately, use the shutdown() sockets call.
-The figure illustrates what is known as a "half close" in this situation.
+The figure illustrates what is known as a “half close” in this situation.

 So our food is served and the connection with the kitchen is no longer needed , happy meal!!